The Jain Family's Sikkim Trip with Thrillophilia

 Darjeeling Closed the Trip Properly

-Three nights in Darjeeling was the right amount, and the family used every day of it.
+Three nights in Darjeeling was the right amount, and the team made sure the family used every day of it.

 Tiger Hill, before sunrise on the second morning, was the standout.
 The 4 AM pickup is the kind of timing nobody enjoys at the moment of getting into the car, but the view of the first light hitting Kanchenjunga from the viewpoint settles the argument.
 Batasia Loop, Ghoom Monastery, the Himalayan Mountaineering Institute, Tenzing Rock and the Japanese Peace Pagoda filled out the rest of the day.